vanessaheh/THEAssessmentTask3/project_documentation.md

 - The user has access to the system interface

 **Main flow:**
-1. The user enters username
-2. The user opens the program and is presented with the hypothesis
+1. The user opens the program and is presented with the text-based menu
-3. Then, the text-based menu appears
-4. The user selects one of the following options:
+2. The user selects one of the following options:
 a.
+View dataset
+b.
 View visualisation
-b.
-Sort/filter data
+c.
+Filter data
+d.
+Exit

-5. The system performs the requested action and outputs to the user
+3. The system performs the requested action and outputs to the user

 **Postconditions:**
 - user has viewed/interacted with the data
-- updates are SAVED TO THE USERNAME
 - data remains available

 ## Phase 2: Researching and Planning